microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 the script will create.
 In doing that, you will need to choose a location where all your Azure resources live - here, pick a location that is compliant with the legal requirements that your own datasets have (for example, your data may need to be kept inside of the UK)
-- Then choose a name for your AzureML workspace.
-Use letters and numbers only, because other resources will be created using the workspace name as a prefix.
+- Then choose a name for your AzureML workspace. **Use letters and numbers only**, because other resources will be created using the workspace name as a prefix!

 You can invoke the deployment also by going to [Azure](https://ms.portal.azure.com/#create/Microsoft.Template), selecting "Build your own template", and in the editor upload the